caleb-harrison/SeatGeek-API/README.md

   <h3 align="center">Fetch Rewards Coding Exercise</h3>

   <p align="center">
-    This is an iOS application that consumes the open-source SeatGeek API and displays events in a UITableView.
+    iOS application that consumes the open-source SeatGeek API and displays events in a UITableView.
 The application fetches relevant events from SeatGeek API while user is typing in the search bar.
     <br />
     <a href="https://github.com/caleb-harrison/FetchRewards-Coding-Exercise"><strong>Explore the docs »</strong></a>
     <br />